-Barker & Dobson became one of the largest confectioners in Britain.
+This is the story of how Barker & Dobson became one of the largest confectionery manufacturers in Britain.

 Joseph Dobson (1801 – 1864) opened a sweet shop at 75 Paradise Street, Liverpool in 1834.
 Using the maiden name of his wife, he commenced trade as Barker & Dobson.